 People rushed forward but hesitated, forming a loose, wary circle around her motionless body.

-The driver immediately leapt out, face white with panic.
+The driver immediately leapt out, face white with panic as if seeing a ghost.

 "Oh no, oh no, oh no!
 S-s-someone call an ambulance!"
-He panicked.
+He yelled.

 But Inori slowly rose to her feet.
 Her black nails scraped against the rough pavement as she lifted her weight up.